Adopting From Burundi

 The Republic of Burundi is home to more than 10.5 million people.
 Although the country is landlocked, much of its southwestern border is adjacent to Lake Tanganyika.
 A mix of ethnic groups is present, including Hutu, Tutsi and Twa.
 Kirundi and French are the official languages; Swahili is also spoken.
 Christianity, primarily Roman Catholicism, is widely practiced.
 Islam and indigenous beliefs are also observed.

-The following applicants are eligible for the WHFC Burundi Adoption Program.
-Please note that eligibility requirements for adoptive parents are usually determined by adoption officials in the child’s birth country, not WHFC.
+The following applicants are eligible for the Wide Horizons For Children Burundi Adoption Program.
+Please note that eligibility requirements for adoptive parents are usually determined by adoption officials in the child’s country of birth.

 Married Heterosexual Couples Age 30-55

 Couples must have been married and living together for at least 5 years at time of referral.

 Please note that the above criteria are not all-inclusive; all international programs require proof of financial stability and have additional restrictions with respect to criminal history, physical and mental health.

 Children Who Need Families

 Boys and girls age 2-10 years are eligible for adoption, although families are especially needed for children age 5 and up.
 You may request a specific gender if adopting a child age 5 or older.
 Children are cared for in orphanages or foster families.
 The Central Authority will deem a child eligible for adoption only after a minimum stay of one year in an orphanage or foster home.
 Children with no known birth relatives may be referred for adoption after a process of eligibility due to abandonment is completed by child welfare authorities.
 Orphaned children with known birth relatives who cannot raise them may be relinquished for adoption by a legal guardian with the approval of the Central Authority.